=not named in book of Remembrance

 Seath, A. S.

-Ann Stanner Seath.
-She died at the Union Road Trenches on 3 April 1942, age 64.
-She lived at 102 Union Road, and was the widow of Edward William Seath
+Mrs Seath died at the Union Road Trenches on 3 April 1942, age 64.
+She lived at 102 Union Road.

 She was buried at Buckland, Dover.
 Grave 1594.
 The first part of the funeral service took place at the Primrose Road Mission Hall, where she had for a number of years attended.
 Amongst the floral tributes was one, "In loving memory of dear mum"